rasberry/TuckBytesInCode/ReadMe.md

 ## math ##
 There seems be some unerlying math for any base converison formula.

-The next table shows that bytes in and bytes out can be used to calculate the base using the formula: `ceiling(2 ^ (8 * bytes in / chars out))`
+The next table shows that bytes in and characters out can be used to calculate the base using the formula: `ceiling(2 ^ (8 * bytes in / chars out))`
 Ceiling is used since we need a whole number of characters in a base

 | base name  | bytes-in | chars-out | calculated base |